differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 ### Direct

-We can attempt to solve Problem \ref{eq1} directly by utilizing any algorithm for solving a convex optimization problem over the probability simplex, such as multiplicative weights.
+We can attempt to solve Problem \ref{eq1} directly by utilizing any algorithm for convex optimization over the probability simplex, such as multiplicative weights.
 This method works well in low-dimensional regimes, although quickly becomes intractable for higher-dimensional domains, where it is generally infeasible to even enumerate all the entries of a single distribution \\\( P \\\), let alone optimize over the space of all distributions.

 There are several methods described below that attempt to overcome the curse of dimensionality inherent in Problem \ref{eq1}.
 These methods scale imposing additional assumptions on the mechanism \\\( \mathcal{M} \\\) and/or by relaxing the optimization problem.
 A common theme is to restrict attention to a subset of joint distributions which have tractable representations.
 The sections below describe these more scalable methods, including the different (implicit) assumptions each method makes, as well as the consequences of those assumptions.